Volkswagen Jetta (China): Jetta Pioneer

 The third facelift called the Volkswagen Jetta Pioneer, is a Chinese Volkswagen model produced by FAW-Volkswagen at its plants in Changchun and Chengdu.
 It was released in March 2010 replacing the Volkswagen Jetta King and taking some inspirations from stylings of Volkswagen models of the newest generation.
 A diesel version of the Jetta is also on sale, but a large proportion are in service as taxis in many cities in China, rather than as private cars.

 The new exterior brought new production and sales records.
-It received new front and rear bumpers, along with new grill and lights.
+It received new front and rear bumpers, along with new grille and lights.
 Furthermore, there was a new instrument panel with a three-spoke steering wheel to give the impression of a sporty car and driver's airbag as standard.
 Other standard features were a CD player that could read MP3 CDs, an ISOFIX system for child seats, the seat belt alarm for the driver and an antilock braking system and EBD for better distribution of the braking force.
 Only the taxi version had electrically adjustable rear view mirrors.

 The 1.6-liter RSH with an output of 70 kW (94 HP) served as the standard engine.
 The consumption is indicated at 7.5 liters per 100 km (31 MPG US).
 However, the favorable fuel consumption was the optional 1.9L SDI engine with a power of 47 kW (63 HP).
 The consumption of this engine was indicated at 4.5 liters per 100 km (52 MPG US).

 This version of the Jetta was not offered in different trim levels.
 It was a single model for the Chinese market.
 It varied in two forms only, one as a family car and the other as a taxi.

 This was also the last Jetta in China to use the A2 platform after 20 years of production.